 For many years, Theresa has been a strong supporter of local post offices.
 She successfully campaigned against plans by the previous Labour Government to close East Barnet post office.
 Thanks to investment in the post office network by the Conservative Government, East Barnet, Bells Hill, Whetstone, and High Barnet post offices all have refurbished facilities and longer opening hours.

-Theresa is worried about the continuing decline in the market and is urging her constituents to shop there.
-The market is open on Wednesdays and Saturdays between 7am and 3pm.
+She is urging her constituents to shop at Barnet Market which is open on Wednesdays and Saturdays between 7am and 3pm.

 January 2012: Villiers welcomes new owners for Barnet Market